 Bol used to be the home of winegrowers, fishermen and sailors, and today it is the only coastal town on the southern side of the island of Brač that turns into an elite destination during summer.
 It is a paradise for surfers, but it is also a cultural paradise with interesting attractions.

 For more info about Bol visit www.bol.hr

-Bol is located on the island of Brač.
-The way to get there is by taking the A1 highway to Split and then catching a ferry from Split to the port of Supetar.
-It is then best to drive from Supetar to Bol.
+The most convenient way to get to the island of Brač by car is through the port of Split by taking the A1 highway to Split and then catching a ferry from Split port to the port of Supetar on the island of Brač, following an app.
+45 min drive to the town of Bol.
 Road connections with Split:

 - Zagreb - Split (408 km)